 - You don't show an ability to repay the loan

 If you apply for an SBA disaster loan and it is denied, you can apply for a reconsideration.
-Your application must be submitted within six months after the denial to the SBA's Disaster Assistance Processing and Disbursement Center (DAPDC).
+You must submit your application to the SBA's Disaster Assistance Processing and Disbursement Center (PDC) within six months after the denial.
 If your application is denied again, there is an additional process available.

 Where Else Can I Find Disaster Assistance?